 - Slides will auto-advance every 30 seconds

-- PowerPoint template will be provided and MUST be used for this talk
+- PowerPoint template will be provided and must be used for this presentation type

 - Each concurrent session will consist of four unique talks